n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 5. Applying all remaining positioning features from GPOS

-As with other Brahmic and Indic scripts, the initial reordering stage and the final reordering stage each involve applying a set of several script-specific rules.
+As with other Brahmi-derived and Indic scripts, the initial reordering stage and the final reordering stage each involve applying a set of several script-specific rules.
 The basic substitution features must be applied to the run in a specific order.
 The remaining substitution features in